 Transaction Testing Procedure: RNA interviewed management and staff responsible for complaint handling, and examined evidence of the Company's related processes and controls.
-RNA reviewed 10 Division complaints from the 2011 and 2012 complaint logs to evaluate the Company's efforts to properly dispose of complaints.
-RNA reviewed the complaint handling for each of these complaints, including the adequacy of documentation supporting the facts and resolution of each complaint.
+RNA reviewed 30 regulatory and Company-received complaints from the 2011-2012 period, to evaluate the Company's compliance with statutory complaint requirements.
+RNA reviewed the complaint handling for these complaints, including the adequacy of documentation supporting the facts and resolution of the complaints.
 In addition, RNA reviewed the Company's website and communications to consumers, to determine whether the Company provides contact information for consumer inquiries.